anthonycoffey/React-Native-App/memory-bank/activeContext.md

   - Updated `components/job/CameraCaptureModal.tsx` to include a flash control button.
   - Added state to manage the flash mode ('on', 'off', 'auto') for photos and the torch mode for videos.
   - The flash setting is now passed to the `CameraView` component using the `flash` and `enableTorch` props.
+- **Standardized Single Deposit Page Layout:**
+  - Refactored `app/dashboard/account/deposits/[id].tsx` to align with the project's styling patterns.
+  - Replaced local text styles with standardized `HeaderText` and `LabelText` from `components/Typography.tsx`.
+  - Encapsulated all content sections within `Card` components for a consistent look and feel.
+  - Adjusted page padding to be consistent with other screens.

 ## Next Steps